New Markets Job Growth Investment Tax Credit General Information

 CDEs with approved applications are also required to:

-• Issue all of the certified qualified equity investments and receive cash within 30 days after receiving notice that the Department approved its application
+• Issue all of the certified Nebraska QEIs, receive cash, and designate the entire amount of Nebraska QEIs as federal QEIs within 30 days after receiving notice that DOR approved its application

-• Failure to meet this requirement will void the entire certification, and the CDE would need to reapply with the Department
+• Failure to meet this requirement will void the entire certification, and the CDE would need to reapply with DOR.

-• Provide the Department with evidence that it received a cash investment
+• Provide DOR with evidence that it received a cash investment and that it designated the Nebraska QEIs and federal QEIs.

-• Notify both the Department and investors when a recapture event has occurred.
-The CDE must inform the Department of any potential recapture event; and
+• Notify both DOR and investors when a recapture event has occurred.
+The CDE must inform DOR of any potential recapture event; and

-• Use at least 85% of the proceeds from qualified equity investments to make qualified low-income community investments in a qualified active low-income community business in Nebraska.
+• Use all of the proceeds from qualified equity investments to make qualified low-income community investments in a qualified active low-income community business in Nebraska.

 Investors